ezrafchev/Personal-Site/README.md

 This is a personal website project built with [Next.js](https://nextjs.org), bootstrapped with [](https://nextjs.org/docs/app/api-reference/cli/create-next-app).

 * An experiment that will evolve over time
+* This line is added to trigger a new workflow run

 ## Getting Started